fis/fungot/README.md

 This is *fungot*, an IRC bot written in Funge-98.

 Assorted details related to its operation follow, but there is no "proper" documentation.
-For details, your best bet is probably to find `fizzie` on the freenode IRC channel `#esoteric`.
+For details, your best bet is probably to find `fizzie` on the Libera.Chat IRC channel `#esolangs`.

 (On the other hand, why are you even interested?)